Learn the science behind:

 The author of the Dorito Effect, Mark Schatzker, has written another book about flavor and food before (called: Steak: One man’s search for the World’s tastiest piece of beef).
 That book was centered around beef and steak.
 Besides this previous book, he has written various articles for various new outlets.

 This is must read if you’re in food development, but definitely worthwhile as well if you’re interested in food and nutrition.
 It’s definitely changed how I look at food and farming.
 Also, the book has been written very well.
-It’s a true story of the author exploring the topic through chicken and tomatoes.
+It’s a true story of the author exploring the topic through chicken and tomatoes (buy it here, affiliate link).

 If you’d like to get a better first impression of the book, considering reading these articles by Mark Schatzker in which he illustrates his main concept using chicken and chicken flavour.